eWaterCycle/ewatercycle/docs/system_setup.rst

 should be configured so it can be `called without sudo <https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user>`__

-Configure ewatercycle
+Configure eWaterCycle
 ---------------------

-The ewatercycle package simplifies the API by reading some of the directories and other configurations from a configuration file.
+The eWaterCycle package simplifies the API by reading some of the directories and settings from a configuration file.

 The configuration can be set in Python with